simontran7/algorithms-handbook/src/disjoint-set.md

 ## Use Case

-- Detect and track connected components (static graphs or as edges are added dynamically)
+- Detect and track connected components
 - Detect cycles in undirected graphs
-- Enforce grouping constraints (union nodes that must belong together, then validate)
+- Enforce grouping constraints

 ## Forest (with Path Compression & Union by Rank)